vivek-dodia/Deepseek-R1-8B-MikroTik-Distilled/readme.md

 </div>

 ## Overview
-At its heart, this exploration strives to create a specialized, efficient LLM for MikroTik RouterOS by distilling knowledge from comprehensive data sources and state-of-the-art LLM models.
-The goal is to provide the most accurate MikroTik AI assistant with minimal compute requirements.
-While it may sound ambitious, I'm pursuing this as a passion project - a fun way to push my understanding of both RouterOS and machine learning to new heights.
+A specialized, efficient LLM for MikroTik RouterOS based on deepseek-r1 8b has been developed by distilling knowledge from comprehensive data sources and state-of-the-art LLM models.
+The end result is an accurate MikroTik LLM assistant that operates with minimal compute requirements.
+This project emerged from my interest in cool shit and the simple joy of building something unique - where networking meets machine learning/AI in an exciting combination as a passion project.
 ## Model & Dataset Access

 - [huggingface profile](https://huggingface.co/vivek-dodia)
 - [direct link to Deepseek-R1-8B-MikroTik-Distilled-GGUF on huggingface](https://huggingface.co/vivek-dodia/Deepseek-R1-8B-MikroTik-Distilled-GGUF)